apecone/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 To identify lane pixels, I first applied undistortion and filters to extract the lane pixels from the image.

-![alt text][image7]

 Then, I used a perspective transform `warp()` to create a birds-eye view of the lane.

 ![alt text][image10]